Skip to main content Skip to navigation

 About me

 Hi!
-I'm a first year PhD student, working under the supervision of Professors Yulia TimofeevaLink opens in a new window (DCS, Warwick) and Kirill VolynskiLink opens in a new window (UCL Queen Square Institute of Neurology).
-As such, I also hold a visiting researcher position at UCL.
-Our research lies in neurotransmitter release and synaptic plasticity in excitatory neurons in the brain.
+I'm a PhD student (2024-), working with Professors Yulia TimofeevaLink opens in a new window (DCS, Warwick) and Kirill VolynskiLink opens in a new window (UCL Queen Square Institute of Neurology).
+My research is on fluorescence imaging of neurotransmitter release in the brain.

 Research Interests